COM file: Platform support

 The format is still executable on many modern Windows NT-based platforms, but it is run in an MS-DOS-emulating subsystem, NTVDM, which is not present in 64-bit variants.
 COM files can be executed also on DOS emulators such as DOSBox, on any platform supported by these emulators.

 Use for compatibility reasons

 Windows NT-based operating systems use the .com extension for a small number of commands carried over from MS-DOS days although they are in fact presently implemented as .exe files.
 The operating system will recognize the .exe file header and execute them correctly despite their technically incorrect .com extension.
 (In fact any .exe file can be renamed .com and still execute correctly.)
 The use of the original .com extensions for these commands ensures compatibility with older DOS batch files that may refer to them with their full original filenames.
-These commands are DISKCOMP, DISKCOPY, FORMAT, MODE, MORE and TREE.
+These commands are CHCP, DISKCOMP, DISKCOPY, FORMAT, MODE, MORE and TREE.